-Figure 5: Open loop gains in acquisition mode (blue) and detection mode(green).
-Not included is a gain reduction of a factor of ~10 during acquisition, due to the lower transmission of the shutter in that mode.
+Figure 5: Open loop gains in acquisition mode (blue) and detection mode (green).
+Not included is the gain reduction by a factor of ~10 during acquisition due to the lower transmission of the shutter in that mode.
 Thus (if not compensated for) the bandwidth for acquisition is about 2 kHz.